mnlipp/VM-Operator/webpages/vm-operator/index.md

 ---
-title: Run VMs on Kubernetes using Qemu/KVM and SPICE
+title: "Run VMs on Kubernetes using QEMU/KVM and SPICE"
+description: >-
-description: A solution for running VMs on Kubernetes with a web interface for admins and users.
-Focuses on running Qemu/KVM virtual machines and using SPICE as display protocol.
+  A solution for running VMs on Kubernetes with a web interface for admins and users.
+Focuses on running QEMU/KVM virtual machines and using SPICE as display protocol.
 layout: vm-operator
 ---